 The first thing you should do when you want to invest $100 is set a budget.
 The most important part of investing is knowing how much you can afford to put in and then sticking to it.

 If you’re not going to be able to invest the full $100, then don’t invest at all.
-You need to make sure that you can afford to lose the money before you start investing.
+You need to make sure you can afford to lose the money before investing.

 If you’re only investing what you have in your savings account, then the money is easy to afford to lose.

 There are many ways for you to invest $100.
 Mutual funds are where people pool their money together and put it in one big pot, and invest their money in stocks, bonds, or other investments that will generate a lot of profits.